 But there was one BIG difference.

-Some members wondered if the chamber was even relevant anymore.
+While the chamber was nice to have, the staff, board, and even some members wondered if the chamber was even relevant and necessary anymore.

 This chamber was not only thought of as relevant, it was considered essential by the community.